 Additionally, applicants must complete a series of educational training videos provided by the FTA.
 Candidates must also demonstrate that they’ve completed 500 hours of necessary experience.
 Half of these hours must be direct client service.
 The other half can be a combination of more direct client service, teaching, writing financial plans, giving professional presentations or conducting peer-reviewed research.

 Finally, candidates must pass a comprehensive exam to officially become a certified financial therapist.
 Continuing education requirements will go into place after one earns the certification.

 Achieving a healthy financial life is no easy task, and it can often come with some sacrifice and plenty of delayed gratification.
 If you feel like you need a little help to make it all work, you’re in good company.
 A financial therapist can help you not only get the numbers in order, but also help you improve how money influences your outlook and your mental health.

 Tips for Managing Your Finances

 - Having an emergency fund in place can make a big difference when it comes to nipping financial stress in the bud.
 Do your best to stash away three or more months of expenses in a high-yield savings account.
-Then, don’t touch it unless there’s an emergency.
+Then, try to avoid touching it unless there’s an emergency.

 - If you’ve had issues managing your finances, consider working with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.